 - a localized area that is flesh-colored, pink, or red in color

-- a lumpy or ridged area of skin
+- a lumpy or ridged area of skin that’s usually raised

 - an area that continues to grow larger with scar tissue over time

-- itchy patch of skin
+- an itchy patch of skin

 Keloids are often more of a cosmetic concern than a health one.
 You may feel self-conscious if the keloid is very large or in a highly visible location, such as an earlobe or on the face.
 Sun exposure or tanning may discolor the scar tissue, making it slightly darker than your surrounding skin.
 This can make the keloid stand out even more than it already does.
-Keep the scar covered when you are in the sun to prevent discoloration.
+Keep the scar covered when you’re in the sun to prevent discoloration.